kirank23/Special-Pals/README.md

 # Special-Pals

-A Play-Learning app for Special Children
+A Play-Learning app for Special Kids.